GarcGustavo/File-Based-Search-Engine/README.md

-# File-Based-Search-Engine

-Small search engine for specific words in documents.
-Not meant for large amounts of files.
-Run it with cmd from the project folder with:
+This is a small search engine made for finding specific words in text files.
+To compile and run this program run these commands using cmd from the project directory:

+[Linux and Windows]
-javac -d bin -sourcepath src src/systemClasses/Main.java

-java -classpath bin systemClasses.Main
+To compile: javac -d bin -sourcepath src src/systemClasses/Main.java To run: java -classpath bin systemClasses.Main

-In linux, use equivalent commands based on your OS
+The program has several functions:

+-Adding new documents to a searcheable index

+-Removing a document from the index

+-Requesting information on status of files in the document directory

+-Searching for specific words in documents found in the index directory